Sigismund I the Old: Chicken War Rebellion

 At the start of his reign, King Sigismund I the Old inherited a Kingdom of Poland with a century-long tradition of liberties of the nobility, confirmed in numerous privileges.
 A rebellion in Lwów widely known as the Chicken War (Wojna kokosza) was an anti-royalist and anti-absolutist rokosz (revolt) by the Polish nobility that occurred in 1537.
 The derisive name was coined by the magnates, who for the most part supported the King and claimed that the "war's" only effect was the near-extinction of the local chickens, eaten by the nobles gathered for the rebellion at Lwów in eastern part of Lesser Poland.

 To strengthen his power, Sigismund initiated a set of reforms, establishing a permanent conscription army in 1527 and extending the bureaucratic apparatus necessary to govern the state and finance the army.
 Supported by his Italian consort Bona Sforza, he began buying up land and issue agriculture reformas to enlarge the royal treasury.
 He initiated a process of restitution of royal properties, previously pawned or rented to the nobles.

-The nobility gathered near the city to meet to a levée en masse and called for a military campaign against Moldavia.
+The nobility gathered near the city to meet in a levée en masse and called for a military campaign against Moldavia.
 However, the lesser and middle strata of the nobility organised a revolt to force the King to abandon his risky reforms.
 The nobles presented him with 36 demands, most notably a cessation of further land acquisitions by Queen Bona, exemption of the nobility from the tithe, confirmation and extension of privileges for nobles and adoption of a law concerning Incompatibilitas — an individual wouldn't be able to hold two or more official administrative positions in the country.
 The role of the Incompatibilitas was to prevent wealthy magnates from usurping too much power at the expense of lesser nobles.

 However, the revolt soon transpired that the nobility's leaders were divided and that achieving a settlement was almost impossible.
-Too weak to start a civil war against the King, the protesters finally agreed to what was thought a compromise.
+Too weak to start a civil war against the King, the protesters finally agreed to what was thought to be a compromise.
 Sigismund rejected most of their demands, while accepting the principle of Incompatibilitas the following year and agreeing not to force the election of the future king in vivente rege.
-Thereupon, the nobility returned to their homes having achieved little.
+Thereupon, the nobility returned to their homes, having achieved little.